 Fall Creek - Clark Creek

 • Features a sandy beach and huge rock that is used for jumping

-The scenic swimming hole near the Clark Creek Campground is tucked away in a forest, along the banks of Fall Creek.
-A big pool with both shallow and deep spots is accessible by a short trail from the turnout.
-This section of the forest was burnt in 2013.
-Thankfully, now the forest is recovering after a devastating wildfire.
+The scenic swimming hole near Clark Creek Campground is nestled in a forest along the banks of Fall Creek.
+A short trail from the turnout leads to a large pool with both shallow and deeper areas.
+Although this section of the forest was burned in 2013 and 2023, it is gradually recovering from the devastating wildfire.

-The creek bed and its bank are covered by sand and rocks.
-The sandy beach is perfect for sunbathing and relaxing.
-The current is slower here along the inside bend of the creek.
-The large rock on the right of the trail is used for jumping.
+The creek bed and surrounding banks are covered in sand and rocks, with a sandy beach that's perfect for sunbathing and relaxation.
+The current is slower here, especially along the inside bend of the creek.
+A large rock to the trail's right is a popular spot for cliff jumping.

+Fall Creek - Clark Creek